pip-services/pip-services-docs/content/en/net/sqlserver/connect/sqlserver_connection.md

 ### Description

-The SqlServerConnection class allows you to create a connection to an SQLServer database using the official driver.
+The SqlServerConnection class allows you to create a connection to an SQL Server database using the official driver.

-Important points
+**Important points**

 - By defining a connection and sharing it through multiple persistence components you can reduce the number of used database connections.